Erasmus Courses for Teachers in Rome, Italy

 Reviews

-Located in the centre of Italy, Rome is the capital and the most populous city in the country, as well as the seat of the smallest state in the world, the Vatican.
+Located in the center of Italy, Rome is the capital and the most populous city in the country, as well as the seat of the smallest state in the world, the Vatican.
 Founded in the eighth century BC, Rome became a fascinating oligarchic republic and then the capital of one of the largest empires of antiquity.

 Since the Middle Ages, as the Catholic Church gained power all over Europe, the Popes financed the greatest Italian masters, in particular during the Sixteenth and Seventeenth Centuries.
 As a consequence, churches and museums in Rome host among the best Italian works of art.
 Witnessing such a glorious past to future humanity, Rome has been known as the “Eternal City” since the elegiac poet Albius Tibullus, I century BC.